Updated: July 2018

 International Convention for the Suppression of Acts of Nuclear Terrorism

 Not a member but Israel has committed to maintaining export controls consistent with the regime

 Not a member, but Israel has a domestic law that adopts all Wassenaar controls.

 Not a participant

 Israel has filed the requested reports on its activities to fulfill the resolutions and volunteered to provide assistance to other states.

 The Nuclear Arsenal, an Overview

 Israel has never officially acknowledged that it possesses nuclear weapons and is not party to the nuclear Nonproliferation Treaty.
-Israel officially maintains that it “will not be the first country to introduce nuclear weapons in the Middle East.”
+In 2011, Prime Minister Benjamin Netanyahu reiterated the official Israeli stance that Israel will not “be the first to introduce nuclear weapons into the Middle East.”
 Experts estimate that Israel has a nuclear arsenal of about 80 warheads, with enough additional material for up to 200 nuclear weapons.
 Israel is believed to have developed a nuclear triad for delivering its nuclear warheads.

-- Israel is believed to field an arsenal of nuclear-capable Jericho missiles: the Jericho -II, and –III.
-The Jericho series are based on French technology and are likely road-and rail-mobile.
+- Israel is believed to field an arsenal of nuclear-capable Jericho-II and Jericho–III missiles.
+The Jericho series is based on French technology and are likely road-and rail-mobile.

 - Israel is estimated to have anywhere from 25-100 Jericho missiles but most sources estimate that it possesses about 50.